rails/rails/guides/source/autoloading_and_reloading_constants.md

 Rails.application.config.active_job.custom_serializers << MoneySerializer
 ```

-Whatever `MoneySerializer` evaluates to during initialization gets pushed to the custom serializers.
-If that was reloadable, the initial object would be still within Active Job, not reflecting your changes.
+Whatever `MoneySerializer` evaluates to during initialization gets pushed to the custom serializers, and that object stays there on reloads.

 Yet another example are railties or engines decorating framework classes by including modules.
 For instance, [`turbo-rails`](https://github.com/hotwired/turbo-rails) decorates `ActiveRecord::Base` this way: